romqrq/dobi/Old Files/README.md

 1 - Header - DOBI logo and when the customer clicks on it, it brings the customer to the home page.
 2 - Navigation Bar - screen wider than 768pixels - the bar has all the links to the main sections: Home, Products, Services, Support and About us.
 2.1 - Navigation  Bar - Screen wider than 767pixels - the bar is collapsed to a single button that is expanded under click/tap.
-3- Footer - Gives access to a short description of the company mission and with the social media buttons its given access to users to the extensions of the company on social media.
+3- Footer - Gives access to a short description of the company mission and quote button.
-4 - Home - Banner on home screen with promotion and when the user clicks on the button, they can fill in the form with the information of the person they are inviting to join the service.
+4 - Home - .
 5 - Home - Quotes - on screens under 767pixels - when the user clicks/taps on the picture, a popup opens with the text of the quote.
 6 - Products - Cards with product description and "add to cart" button that allows the customer to buy the product.
 7 - Services - Demo video that allows customer to see some ways of implementing automation.